wilburluce/ng-component-ideas/README.md

-#### Some Best Practices for Angular Components
+### Some Best Practices for Angular Components
 A couple of things have stood out to me as painful when working with Angular components:
-1) Managing rxjs subscriptions - there is too much imperative code and they are memory leak prone
+1) Managing rxjs subscriptions - there is too much imperative code and potential for memory leaks
 2) Writing components that only render when necessary.
-Angular's default change detection strategy gives a great out of box experience, but frequently will cause many needless re-renders.
+Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it seemed like I would have to go from big guard rails to no guard rails.
 But after digging deeper into it, I found something I already use as a best practice for subscriptions (the async pipe) could also take care of change detection.
 So the following is going to go over what I have already been doing for components (combining observables and using the async pipe for subscribe/unsubscribe), but also add in the simple step to get OnPush change detection to improve component performance.

 Using this approach you should get the following benefits: